datahub-project/datahub/docs/managed-datahub/slack/saas-slack-setup.md

 </p>

 **Via Web:**
-1. Go to the Slack channel for which you want to get channel ID
+1. Go to the Slack channel for which you want to get a channel ID
 2. Check the URL e.g. for the troubleshoot channel in OSS DataHub Slack
 ![](https://raw.githubusercontent.com/datahub-project/static-assets/main/imgs/integrations/slack/slack_channel_url.png)